11 Exercises to Get Your Family Ski Fit

 Take a step to the side then cross your other leg in front.
 Then take another step and cross the other leg behind.
 Repeat over a 10m length and try to complete as fast as you can.

 It’s never to late to start getting ski fit.
-If your family is planning a ski holiday, then our physiotherapists can assess you and your family and provide you with a personalized exercise plan.
-Contact us today on 0207 884 0374 or email email@example.com to book your first appointment.
+If your family is planning a ski holiday, then our physiotherapists can assess you and your family and provide you with a personalised exercise plan.
+Contact us today on 0207 884 0374 or email firstname.lastname@example.org to book your first appointment.